Why AI in marketing is only as good as the person who asks it

 In the end, it’s not about AI, but about the questions behind it: What are you looking for in marketing right now?
 What do you want to achieve – and what are you still missing?

 If you want to sort this out, let’s talk about it.
-Tell us briefly where you stand and what topics are on the table – then we’ll see together what a clear strategy and the sensible use of AI can do for you.
-To the contact form
+Tell us briefly where you stand and what issues are on the table – then we’ll look together at what a clear strategy and the sensible use of AI can do for you.